SecretFoundation/docs/docs/node-guides/migrate-a-validator.md

 :warning: :warning: :warning:

-Please make sure you [backup your validator](backup-a-validator.md) before you migrate it.
+Please make sure you [backup your validator](backup/backup-a-validator.md) before you migrate it.
+Do not forget!

 ### 1. [Run a new full node](run-full-node-mainnet.md) on a new machine.